nanostudio-org/nanogallery2/README.md

 # nanogallery2

-nanogallery2 is a javascript library for building beautiful image galleries for your website or your blog.
+nanogallery2 is a javascript library for building beautiful, modern and high-quality image galleries for your website or your blog.

 <img src="http://nanogallery2.nanostudio.org/img/nanogallery2_logo.png" alt="nanogallery2"/>